Register with your local authority

 By law, all food business must have separate hand and pot washing facilities.

 People failing to wash their hands regularly is a key cause of cross contamination and food poisoning.
-Subsequently, it is a legal requirement for all catering units to have appropriate hand washing facilities.
+It is a legal requirement for all catering units to have appropriate hand washing facilities.
 Anti Bacterial Gel is not accepted by Environmental Health Officers as an appropriate method of cleaning hands.

-If you need a mobile hand-washing solution for your business or would like to discuss your requirements you can visit our dedicated equipment website www.ncassequipment.co.uk or call us on 0121 603 2524 - we'll make sure you get what you need.
+If you need a mobile hand-washing solution for your business or would like to discuss your requirements you can visit our dedicated equipment website or give us a call – we’ll make sure you get what you need.